sourcegraph/cody/agent/README.md

 - The Sourcegraph Neovim plugin is defined in the [`sourcegraph/sg.nvim`](https://github.com/sourcegraph/sg.nvim) repository.

+## Testing with the agent

+The agent includes a testing mode where it can either record HTTP requests or replay from a directory of recorded HTTP request/response pairs.
+When running in replay mode, the agent should be suitable to use within tests because the results should be determinic and work.

+To run the agent in testing mode, define the following environment variables:

+- `CODY_RECORDING_DIRECTORY=PATH_TO_DIRECTORY`: a directory where the HTTP recordings should be stored.
+This directory should be committed to git so that other people who clone the repository can replay from the same recording.
+- `CODY_RECORDING_MODE=record|replay`: when set to `record`, will record HTTP requests and persist the results in the recording directory.
+When set to `replay`, will replay from the recording directory.
+- (optional) `CODY_RECORDING_MODE=TEST_NAME`: if you are running multiple instances of the agent to test different features, then you should provide a unique recording name for each test.
+Each unique name will get a unique directory avoiding the risk of contaminating recordings between different tests.

 ## Miscellaneous notes

 - By the nature of using JSON-RPC via stdin/stdout, both the agent server and